 Personal and professional growth is a shared responsibility and as such there are four roles that make PGiA a successful growth model.
 Click to explore how the roles intersect to support the development of the individual.

-What is the research that underpins Sydney Catholic Schools approach to performance growth?
+The research and policy documentation that underpins Sydney Catholic Schools approach to performance growth:

 - AITSL InSights.
 Riley, P (2013) Literature review: Learning leaders matter.

 - Dweck, C. (2017) Mindset: Changing The Way You think To Fulfil Your Potential.
 Robinson, an imprint of Constable and Robinson Ltd. ISBN: 978-1-47213-996-2